puppetlabs/puppet-docs/source/pe/3.7/install_pe_mono.markdown

    - the console database password

-   - the role-based access control database name (default is "console")
+   - the role-based access control database name (default is "pe-rbac")

-   - the role-based access control database user (default is "console")
+   - the role-based access control database user (default is "pe-rbac")

    - the role-based access control database password

-   - the node classifier database name (default is "classifier")
+   - the node classifier database name (default is "pe-classifier")

-   - the node classifier database user (default is "classifier")
+   - the node classifier database user (default is "pe-classifier")

    - the node classifier database password

-   - the activity database name (default is "activity")
+   - the activity database name (default is "pe-activity")

-   - the activity database user (default is "activity")
+   - the activity database user (default is "pe-activity")

    - the activity database password